yashrathi-git/headspace-cli/README.md

 ```sh
 pip install --upgrade pyheadspace
 ```
+* If installing using `pip install --user`, you must add the user-level bin directory to your PATH environment variable in order to use pyheadspace.
+If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using `export PATH="$HOME/.local/bin:$PATH"` command.
+* Make sure you are using version 2.0.2 or above, otherwise many features might not work.
+After install check the version by running `headspace --version`

 ### This tool is only meant for personal use.
 Do not use this for piracy!
 ## Setup